mvolkmann/blog/src/ocaml.md

 Local switches are automatically selected and activated when you `cd` to a project directory that has one.
+To create one, cd to a project directory and enter `opm switch create .` Switches consume a lot of disk space, so creating a local switch for each project is not recommended.

 ## Pretty Printing